probabl-ai/skore/CONTRIBUTING.rst

 Signing Commits
 ---------------

-All commits must be signed with GPG to verify your identity.
-Here’s how to set it up:

-- Generate a GPG key (if you don’t have one): ``gpg --full-generate-key``
-- Tell Git to use it: ``git config --global user.signingkey YOUR_KEY_ID`` and ``git config --global commit.gpgsign true``
-- Make a signed commit: ``git commit -S -m "Your message"``
-- Add the GPG key to GitHub: Copy it using ``gpg --armor --export YOUR_KEY_ID`` and add it in Settings > SSH and GPG keys

-Signed commits show as "Verified" on GitHub.
-See `GitHub’s guide <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>`_ for details.
+## Signing Commits

+We recommend signing your commits to verify authorship.
+GitHub supports commit signing using **GPG**, **SSH**, or **S/MIME**.
+Signed commits are marked as "Verified" on GitHub, providing confidence in the origin of your changes.

+For setup instructions and more details, please refer to [GitHub’s guide on signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).